ronpotter99/SimpleSchoolWebapp/README.md

     1. The command may also be `gradle bootRun` or `gradlew bootRun`, depending on your system

 The default URL for the backend is `localhost:8080/`

+#### Built and referenced as a training outreach tool for Kingland Systems Corporation